skiptools/actions/README.md

 ### What It Does

-1. **Environment setup** -- Detects Skip Fuse mode from `skip.yml` files, sets the marketing version from the latest semver tag, and sets the build number from the git commit count
+1. **Environment setup**: Detects Skip Fuse mode from `skip.yml` files, sets the marketing version from the latest semver tag, and sets the build number from the git commit count
-2. **Tests** -- Runs `skip test` if a `Tests` directory exists (skipped on tag pushes)
+1. **Tests**: Runs `skip test` if a `Tests` directory exists (skipped on tag pushes)
-3. **Export** -- Runs `skip export` twice: once for debug and once for release, producing both iOS and Android build artifacts
+1. **Export**: Runs `skip export` twice: once for debug and once for release, producing both iOS and Android build artifacts
-4. **Android signing** -- If `KEYSTORE_PROPERTIES` is provided, configures Android app signing with the keystore
+1. **Android signing**: If `KEYSTORE_PROPERTIES` is provided, configures Android app signing with the keystore
-5. **iOS signing** -- If `APPLE_CERTIFICATES_P12` is provided, imports code signing certificates
+1. **iOS signing**: If `APPLE_CERTIFICATES_P12` is provided, imports code signing certificates
-6. **Fastlane** -- Runs `fastlane assemble` in both `Android/` and `Darwin/` directories if Fastlane is configured (on non-tag pushes)
+1. **Fastlane**: Runs `fastlane assemble` in both `Android/` and `Darwin/` directories if Fastlane is configured (on non-tag pushes)
-7. **App Store submission** -- On semver tag pushes, submits to the Apple App Store and/or Google Play Store if the corresponding API key secrets are provided
+1. **App Store submission**: On semver tag pushes, submits to the Apple App Store and/or Google Play Store if the corresponding API key secrets are provided
-8. **Release** -- On semver tag pushes, creates a GitHub release with the exported artifacts
+1. **Release**: On semver tag pushes, creates a GitHub release with the exported artifacts
-9. **Artifact upload** -- Always uploads the `skip-export/` directory as a build artifact
+1. **Artifact upload**: Always uploads the `skip-export/` directory as a build artifact

 ### Example: App with Store Deployment